-These FAQs are designed to provide a basic overview of traveling and trekking in Nepal.
-You may well have other queries, so feel free to contact our staff and fire away — they're ready and waiting to help.
+These FAQs are designed to provide a basic overview of traveling and Trekking in Nepal.
+You may have other queries, so feel free to contact our staff and fire away — they're ready and waiting to help.

 Nepal is located southern part of Asia in between two huge countries like India and China.